Neel738/mastering-cursor-demo/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- A Supabase account (free tier is sufficient)
+- A Neon DB account (free tier is sufficient)

 ### Step 1: Clone the repository